Zucchini Baked Oatmeal

 Ingredients

 • Maple syrup – maple syrup naturally sweetens the oatmeal and pairs so well with the cinnamon, giving this a almost dessert like flavor.
-Be sure to use 100% maple syrup, not the pancake syrup you find in stores (that is mostly high fructose corn syrup and artificial colors/flavors).
-You could also use date syrup, honey (not vegan) or your favorite low calorie liquid sweetener in place of the maple syrup.
+You could also use date syrup, honey or your favorite low calorie liquid sweetener in place of the maple syrup.

 • Cinnamon – cinnamon makes this dish so comforting and pairs perfectly with the zucchini.
 It also makes the house smell amazing as the zucchini oatmeal is baking and cooling.